Good question.

 The world would be a very different place if Christians were not generally tolerant, as a result of the example of their Lord, and instead sought to oppress people and convert them by force.
 A world in which I have to agree with someone to be called ‘tolerant’ is a dangerous world.
 In that world those who are most powerful will dictate what everyone ought to believe.

 Forgive me if I haven’t dealt very much with the idea of hell and whether that’s ‘loving’ or ‘tolerant’.
-If some people think it’s unloving or intolerant to talk about hell, I think I’d say that’s a bit like telling the lifeguards at Bondi that it’s unloving to put up a shark warning sign, because it isn’t tolerant of people who want to swim without worrying.
-If you believe in hell, as Christians do (because Jesus does””Matt 5:29, 10:28, 23:33), then not telling people about it is very unloving.
+If some people think it’s unloving or intolerant to talk about hell, I think I’d say that’s a bit like telling the lifeguards at a beach that it’s unloving to put up a shark warning sign, because it isn’t tolerant of people who want to swim without worrying.
+If you believe in hell, as Christians do (because Jesus does seenMatt 5:29, 10:28, 23:33), then not telling people about it is very unloving.

 For those people who are examining Christianity, it’s worth asking, is Jesus someone I could follow?
 Does he speak the truth and is he welcoming and loving?
 Do I want to take advantage of God’s ‘tolerance’ of my sin, and have it forgiven in Jesus?

 Those are questions each of us needs to decide on our own.
-And thankfully, in this country at least, we can.
+And thankfully, in my country at least, we still can.